BogiSyderbo/computer_science/CompSys/C Language.md

 	- Functions
 	- Constants
 - *Operators*
-	- = for initialization and assignment
+	- = for initialisation and assignment
 	- < for comparison
 	- ++ to increment a variable
 	- * to multiply two values